Molly was diagnosed with non-Hodgkin Lymphoma when she was eight years old. Her dad, Damon, tells her ...

 T-cell NHL tends to occur in the chest and is more likely in teenagers.
 Occasionally NHL can develop outside a lymph gland.
 This is called extranodal lymphoma.

-The causes of NHL are not fully understood, however children with deficiencies of the immune system or who have been taking immunosuppressing drugs for a long-time are known to be at increased risk of NHL.
+The causes of Non-Hodgkin Lymphoma are not fully understood, however children with deficiencies of the immune system or who have been taking immunosuppressing drugs for a long-time are known to be at increased risk of developing this type of cancer.

 Both Hodgkin and non-Hodgkin lymphoma have been linked with the Epstein-Barr virus (EBV), however EBV is extremely common and most people who get it do not develop lymphoma.
 Several geographical areas are associated with particular types of lymphoma – such as the ‘endemic’ Burkitt lymphoma in Africa.